Boulter97/Professional-Readme-Generator/README.md

 **Project Description**
 -
 This homework is to develop a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package

+-Dev notes:  got it to work but would like make it a bit more elaborate.

 **User Story**
 -